 Bahai Library Online

-Tag "Uskuli, Mr."
+Tag: "Uskuli, Mr."

-tag name: Uskuli, Mr. type: People
+tag name Uskuli, Mr. type: People

-"Uskuli, Mr." appears in:
+"Uskuli, Mr." has been tagged in:

-2. from the Chronology (2 results; collapse)
+from the Chronology (2 results; collapse)

 1. 1923-00-00 — After the passing of his wife, the eldest daughter and son-in-law of Mr. Uskuli arrived in Shanghai as pioneers.
 Also arriving were his mother, Sarah Khanum and his two younger daughters Rohani (Rawhaniyyih), and Jalalia (Jalaliyyih) as well as his son Goudrat (Qudrat).
 In 1934 these three younger children, accompanied by their grandmother, left to study at the American University at Beirut.
 Ridvaniyyih and 'Ali-Muhammad Suleimani returned to Iran in August of 1950 due to the difficult conditions in China at the time.
 [PH39; Video Early history of the Bahá'í Faith in China 7 min 57 sec]